Essay on Raksha Bandhan 500 words

 Sister prepares the Pooja thali with diyas, kumkum, rice, sweets, and rakhi.
 They worship the god, tie rakhi on the wrists of their brothers, and wish they are well being.
 Brothers gave gifts to their sisters and take a lifelong vow to protect their sisters.
 Raksha Bandhan celebrates the bond of love and affection between a sister and a brother.
 On this day there is a variety of gifts present in the market and many sweets are also present in the shops.

 This rakhi is a symbol of the sister’s love that stays with a brother forever.
 On this day tasty dishes, wonderful sweets, etc, are cooked at home.
 Family members exchange gifts with well-wishers and relatives. whenever the brother is at this festival, but he goes to his sister on this day.
-Rakhi is tied and sister comes to her brother whenever he goes to tie Rakhi!
+Rakhi is tied and his sister comes to her brother whenever he goes to tie Rakhi.

 The famous Story of Raksha Bandhan

 One of the famous stories of Rakshabandhan from history is of Krishna and Draupadi.
 Once, Krishna’s finger got cut during the fight with Shishupal (an evil king).
-At that time Draupadi immediately tore off her sari and wrapped on Krishna’s finger.
+At that time Draupadi immediately tore off her sari and wrapped it on Krishna’s finger.
 Due to this sisterly loving act, Krishna promised to rescue her from any difficulty.

 10 lines on Raksha Bandhan Essay for Kids